pimcore/pimcore/doc/User_Documentation/10_Administration_of_Pimcore/01_Data_Protection_and_GDPR.md

 > Of course Pimcore cannot cleanup external data copies or backups.
 This has to be taken care of by the owner of the actual solution.

+## Deactivation of Usage Log
+Pimcore logs information about every action that is done in Pimcore backend for audit trail and traceability reasons.
+The logged information concludes timestamp, user id, called action and can be used to reproduce things if something goes wrong.

+This feature can be deactivated in system settings.
+See [Logging Docs](../../Development_Documentation/19_Development_Tools_and_Details/07_Logging.md) in the Development Documentation for more details.

+> It is not recommended to turn off this feature.

+## Deactivation of Versions
+For every save action of data elements (documents, assets, data objects) Pimcore writes a version for traceability, audit trail and the possibility to go back to older versions.
+The version information concludes timestamp, user and the actual data.

+This feature can be deactivated in system settings.
+See [Versioning Docs](../../Development_Documentation/18_Tools_and_Features/01_Versioning.md) in the Development Documentation for more details.

+> It is not recommended to turn off this feature.